Tengku Permaisuri Norashikin

-Tengku Permaisuri Norashikin (born Norashikin binti Abdul Rahman; 4 June 1971) is the queen consort of the 9th Sultan of Selangor, Sultan Sharafuddin Idris Shah, making her the current Tengku Permaisuri of Selangor.
+Tengku Permaisuri Hajah Norashikin (Jawi: تڠكو ڤرمايسوري حاجة نور عشيقين; born Norashikin binti Abdul Rahman; 4 June 1971) is the current Tengku Permaisuri of Selangor.
+She is the queen consort to the 9th Sultan of Selangor, Sultan Sharafuddin Idris Shah Alhaj.

 Background

-Norashikin was born at Hospital Angkatan Tentera Kem Terendak in Malacca on 4 June 1971 as the third child of her family.
-Her father, Abdul Rahman Baba, was an army veteran and a commoner.
+Norashikin was born on 4 June 1971 at Hospital Angkatan Tentera Kem Terendak, Malacca as the third child of Abdul Rahman Baba, who was an army veteran and a commoner, and Esah Tahar.
 She received her primary education at Jalan Raja Muda Kampung Baru Primary School, Kuala Lumpur and secondary education at Convent Bukit Nanas Secondary School, Kuala Lumpur.
 Previously, she had worked as flight attendant for Malaysia Airlines before becoming a news anchor with Radio Televisyen Malaysia (RTM) in 1996.
-She became an award winning news presenter as she won Best TV News Presenter award twice, during the 2001 and 2004 Seri Angkasa Award (ASA) respectively.
+She became an award-winning news presenter as she won Best TV News Presenter award twice, during the 2001 and 2004 Seri Angkasa Award (ASA) respectively.
 She made her final appearance as a news presenter on 31 August 2016, on the evening after the private solemnization ceremony, anchoring the Nasional 8 slot.
 She had already handed in her resignation letter shortly before her wedding.

 From her previous marriage with an Etihad Airways pilot, Mustapha Kamal Halim, she has two children, a daughter and a son, named Nur Amanda and Adam Salleh respectively.
+Nur Amanda graduated from the University of Bristol, United Kingdom with a Master of Engineering in Mechanical Engineering in 2022.
+In 2024, Adam Salleh graduated from Swiss Hotel Management School, Switzerland with a Bachelor of Arts in International Hospitality and Event Management.